mgorski/DevZone/API/README.md

             }
         ]
     }
-Conditions:
+#####Conditions:

 campaigns / get_campaigns (optional) – Get statistics only for given campaigns.
 Uses OR logic.
 If those params are not given statistict are returned from all campaigns on the account.
-Check IDs in conditions for detailed explanation. created_on (optional) – Use time operators to narrow down search results to specific contact creation date.
+Check IDs in #####Conditions for detailed explanation. created_on (optional) – Use time operators to narrow down search results to specific contact creation date.
 Multiple operators are allowed and logic AND is used so date range can also be expressed.
-JSON Response:
+*JSON Response:*

     {
         "result" : {